Cybertas/A-Simple-Bash-Scripting-Guide/Part1: Working Shell With Bash/Expansion.md

 ## Tilde Expansion
-- Tilde (~) represents your home directory in bash shell
+- Tilde (~) represents your home directory in bash shell.
-- Some use cases below:

   ```bash
   ##change directly to your home directory